sikkha/ai-blue/README.md

 ### Prerequisites

 Ensure you have Python installed on your system.
-AI-blue is built to be simple and straightforward, requiring only two main files to function:
+AI-blue is built to be simple and straightforward, requiring only three main files to function:

 1. `requirements.txt` - Lists all the necessary Python packages.
 2. `ai_blue_prototype.py` - The main Python script for the AI-blue model.
+3. `session_manager.py` - The user session management engine.

 ### Installation